rattle99/learn-sorting/insertion sort/README.md

 # Insertion sort
-Insertion sort is a simple sorting algorithm that builds the final sorted array one item at a time.
+It iterates, consuming one input element each repetition, and growing a sorted output list.
+At each iteration, insertion sort removes one element from the input data, finds the location it belongs within the sorted list, and inserts it there.
+It repeats until no input elements remain.

 ## Pseudocode
 ```
 procedure insertionSort(A : list of sortable items)
 	n = length(A)
-    for i = 1 to n inclusive do
+    for i = 1 to n exclusive do
         current = A[i]
         j = i-1
         while j >= 0 and A[j] > current